-Using Oracle Database as Service Provider for Web Services
+Using Oracle Database as Web Services Provider

 Web Services use industry-standard mechanisms to provide easy access to remote content and applications, regardless of the platform and location of the provider and implementation and data format.
 Client applications can query and retrieve data from Oracle Database and call stored procedures using standard Web service protocols.
 There is no dependency on Oracle-specific database connectivity protocols.
 This approach is highly beneficial in heterogeneous, distributed, and disconnected environments.